Major European nations suspend use of AstraZeneca vaccine

-The EU drug regulatory agency called a meeting for Thursday to review experts’ findings on the AstraZeneca vaccine and decide whether action needs to be taken.
+The EU’s drug regulatory agency called a meeting for Thursday to review experts’ findings on the AstraZeneca shot and decide whether action needs to be taken.

 The furor comes as much of Europe is tightening restrictions on schools and businesses amid surging cases of COVID-19.